ZR000X/IndieLibrary/User Directories/ZR000/Pure Mathematics/1FM Fundamentals of Mathematics/Course Notes/1FM.1. Cardinality.md

 Q: $|\mathbb{N}|=|\mathbb{R}|$?.
 No. Georg Cantor proved this to be impossible using what is known as the [Cantor Diagonal Argument]

 We now show that the equality of cardinality is an [[1FM.
 Definition - Equivalence Relation|equivalence relation]].
 We do that in this proposition.
 Then we define the [[1FM.
-Cardinal Numbers|cardinal numbers]].
+Definition - Cardinal Numbers|cardinal numbers]].

 ---